 "What," I questioned?

-The calling was clear.
+The calling to adopt was clear.
 The blood drained from my face.
-Even my toes went numb with fear about what this meant.
+My toes went numb with fear about what this meant.
 I began to think of Jonah and wanted to find a whale to swallow me up . . . disobedience to "The Call" was beckoning me.
+Yet the wonder of what God would do in our obedience enticed me.
+Obedience would win.

 Tuesday, May 13, 2008